mslinn/eventuate-user-guide/src/sphinx/user-guide.rst

 * To work through the Scala examples, you should be familiar with programming Scala.
   The ultimate reference for Scala is `Programming in Scala <https://www.artima.com/shop/programming_in_scala>`_;
   this book takes most people weeks or months of dedicated reading to complete, and years to assimilate.
+  A faster and better way to learn is via `ScalaCourses.com <https://www.GetScala.com>`_.
+  Their Inroduction to Scala starts you off with Scala, SBT and various editors.
-  A faster and better way to learn is via `ScalaCourses.com <https://www.GetScala.com>`_, and their Intermediate Scala course also teaches what you need to know about Akka to work through this user guide.
+  Their Intermediate Scala course teaches the more advanced Scala and enough Akka to work through this user guide.

 .. _guide-event-sourced-actors: